 The management of asbestos in non-workplaces is the responsibility of local governments under public health legislation.
 Queensland Health provides information and advice to the general public on asbestos and its health risks and works in partnership with other government agencies in response to incidents involving asbestos.

-The Department of Environment and Heritage Protection(DEHP) maintains a public register of contaminated land (including land contaminated by asbestos).
+The Department of Environment and Science (DES) maintains a public register of contaminated land (including land contaminated by asbestos).
 It also regulates the transportation and disposal of asbestos waste.

-Some of the DEHP powers are delegated or devolved to local councils.
-For example, while the DEHP is responsible for licensing disposal facilities, councils are responsible for the management of landfills and transfer stations where asbestos is accepted.
+Some of the DES powers are delegated or devolved to local councils.
+For example, while the DES is responsible for licensing disposal facilities, councils are responsible for the management of landfills and transfer stations where asbestos is accepted.

-Councils are also responsible for cleaning up the illegal dumping of asbestos material under the Environmental Protection Act 1994 (EP Act) and the Work Health and Safety Act 2011 (WHS Act) (where council officers are undertaking any clean-up) and any relevant local laws.
+Councils are also responsible for cleaning up the illegal dumping of asbestos material under the Environmental Protection Act 1994 (EP Act) and any relevant local laws, and the Work Health and Safety Act 2011 (WHS Act) (where council officers are undertaking any clean-up).

 The Residential Tenancies Authority (RTA) provides tenancy information, bond management, dispute resolution, investigation, policy and education services.